AnnieCannons/backend-SQL-cheatsheet/README.md

     - To exit LESS and go back to the command line, press the `q` key on your keyboard.
 You may have to press `q` multiple times.

-## 3. Build a new feature in your `new-feature` branch
+## 3. Edit the SQL-cheatsheet.md file in your `new-feature` branch

-1. Build a new feature in this site that....
-TODO
+1. You have been assigned a SQL clause in the SQL-cheatsheet.md file.
+This file is written in Markdown, which is a markup language used to create formatted text.
+Write a definition of your clause and a some example code of how you might use this clause.

 1. Once you have completed your new feature locally, commit your changes and push to your branch.